Objective

 contrast_edit | Has edit access to applications within Contrast UI |

-3) Add users into these groups and assign it to the Contrast application you have created for SSO authentication.
+3) Add users into these groups and assign them to the Contrast application you have created for SSO authentication.

 Add the Mappings for users and groups